Veracruz, Mexico's historic and fundamental city

 Hernán Cortes, coming from Cuba, enters through Veracruz to conquer the Mexica empire.
 In 1535 Antonio de Mendoza, the first viceroy of New Spain arrives.
-During the three centuries of the viceroyalty, the city of Veracruz was the scene of several events, among them: the attacks of the pirates that infested the seas in 1568.
+During the three centuries of the viceroyalty, the city of Veracruz was the scene of several events, among them: was the attacks of the pirates that infested the seas in 1568.
 During the viceroyalty, the city was of great importance since it was the departure point for ships going to Spain loaded with gold, treasures, and merchandise in the so-called Carrera de Indias, which caused it to be attacked on several occasions by pirates.
 To repel the attacks, the city was walled and a series of forts and bastions were built, with the Fort of San Juan de Ulúa, built-in 1590, standing out.

 Veracruz was already the port of reference that communicated North America with Europe and it was also the exit of the last stage for the merchandise that came from Asia through the Pacific, which was disembarked in Acapulco and crossed Mexico by land to Veracruz from where they left for Spain.
 This was from 1565, when thanks to Andres de Urdaneta it was discovered the way to return from the Philippines crossing the Pacific from the north, taking advantage of the Kuro Sivo current.

-Since 1607 the Port of Veracruz acquired the title of the city, confirmed in 1640 by King Felipe IV, being one of the oldest cities in Mexico.
+In 1607 the Port of Veracruz acquired the title of the city, confirmed in 1640 by King Felipe IV, being one of the oldest cities in Mexico.
 At the beginning of the XVII century, several buildings appeared, 1608 the town hall (today the municipal palace) and the convent of Nuestra Señora de la Merced were built, at the same time the fortification of San Juan de Ulúa continued and the work of the Hospital de Nuestra Señora de Loreto began.
 In 1640 the Barlovento Navy was founded to defend the coast from pirates.

-The history of Veracruz has been at least agitated: it has been invaded by American troops on two occasions, it was the provisional capital of Mexico, Maximilian of Habsburg and his wife Carlota of Belgium arrived through this port and Maximilian's corpse left here three years later.
+The history of Veracruz has been at least agitated: it has been invaded by American troops on two occasions, it was the provisional capital of Mexico, Maximilian of Habsburg and his wife Carlota of Belgium arrived through this port and Maximilian's corpse was left here three years later.